Brandon-Rozek/website/content/publications.md

 Filtering Goals of Necessity-Optimal Agents in Qualitative Possibilistic Recognition via Planning
 - Authors: *Brandon Rozek* and Selmer Bringsjord
-- Venue: International Conference on Agents and Artificial Inteligence, 2026.
+- Venue: International Conference on Agents and Artificial Intelligence, 2026.

 [VSPursuer: A Tool for Finding Matrices Witnessing the Variable Sharing Property](/paper/2602.01)